sizej/NFL_RT_Prob/README.md

 ## The Data

 The data used for this analysis comes from two Kaggle datasets (found [here](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) and [here](https://www.kaggle.com/tobycrabtree/nfl-scores-and-betting-data#spreadspoke_scores.csv)).
-The first dataset is every play in the NFL from 2009 to 2019.
-It contains ~450k plays with 255 different features.
+The first dataset contains every play in the NFL from 2009 through the 2018 season.
+It contains ~64k possessions composed of ~450k plays each with 255 different features.
 The second dataset contains historical information about NFL games all the way back to 1966.
-It has some ~12,500 games with 17 features detailing the games.
+It has ~12,500 games with 17 features detailing the game locations, teams, outcomes, etc.

 From both datasets, the most important features for this analysis are the ones we can know before the start of a possession.

 - Game Situation - Distance to the end zone, score, time left in the game, possessing team is home team, etc.
-- Team v Opponent - Relative strength, expected points in game, leading or trailing, possessing team is favorite, etc.
+- Team v Opponent - Relative strength (as captured by betting line/spread), expected points in game, leading or trailing, possessing team is favorite, etc.

 For the most part the game situation data is from the plays dataset and the team v opponent data is from the historical gambling set.